JonthMM/Geosoftware-1/Aufgabe6/README.md

 mongodb <br>
 body-parser <br>
 jquery <br>
-for the app to work with npm install "name"
+for the app to work with "npm install ..."

 To start the server, you then need to type: nodemon Aufgabe6/serverstart.js or nodemon start and then STRG+Click on the http://localhost:5000 url (given that node is installed and nodemon is set up)